This post may contain affiliate links.

 What To Put On Skin After Microneedling FAQ’s

-If you still have questions about what to put on skin after microneedling, check out these FAQ’s.
+If you still have questions about what to put on skin after microneedling at home or in office, check out these FAQ’s.

 Should I wash my face after microneedling?

 Immediately after microneedling, you may have some dried serum that was used during the procedure, as well as blood.
 This can be safely rinsed with lukewarm water, but it’s best to not cleanse the skin immediately following.
 If you did microneedling with prp, then you should not cleanse for at least 4 hours, but generally your provider will give you specific instructions.

 Can I Use Moisturizer After Microneedling?

 Immediately after microneedling, you should only use a serum like hyaluronic acid, growth factor or peptide serum (or a combination serum).
 You can add a gentle, basic moisturizer back in after 24 hours or use a post procedure moisturizer.
 This one is the best moisturizer after microneedling treatments.

 A good moisturizer after microneedling can help to speed up healing, reduce redness and prevent flaking and peeling skin.

 Related Post: CeraVe Moisturizing Cream Or Lotion?

 No, you should not use Vaseline after microneedling.
 Vaseline is considered an occlusive and will create a barrier on the skin, which can impede healing.